wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 document.querySelectorAll('a');
 document.querySelector('img');
 ```

-#### Fun with jQuery

-jQuery is an alternative to the standard DOM functions.
-It provides a set of straight forward functions.
-Let's explore jQuery, go to reddit.
+jQuery provides an alternative to the standard DOM functions, and much more.
+Let's explore ... go to reddit.

 #####Example: Make all images disappear.